AV4TAr/reading/README.md

 * The Five Dysfunctions of a Team - Patrick Lencioni
 * The 5 Levels of Leadership - John Maxwell
 * You're in charge, Now what? - Thoms J. Neff & James M. Citrin
+* The manager's path.
+A Guide for Tech Leaders Navigating Growth and Change - Camille Fournier

 ## ted talks